wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 If true, then these retires are logically ordered before the eviction, and eviction could not proceed either, which causes the control flow to fall though to the `default` case, and `false` is returned.

+Note that there is also likely a coding bug that fails to return `false` directly when the `getPendingRetries()` check fails.
+The bug, although not affecting correctness, causes the check with `getPendingRetries()` to be called multiple times, until the control flow falls through to `default`.
+A better scheme would be just to add an else to the `if` statement that checks pending retries, and return `false` there.